naqushab/SearchEngineScrapy/SetupGuide_System.md

 Example (To crawl 5 pages of search results for PDFs with keyword 'Machine Learning', store URLs in output_filename.csv and download the files in the downloadFolder mentioned):

 To use Bing Search Engine:
-`scrapy crawl SearchEngineScrapy -a searchQuery="Machine Learning" -a fileType="pdf" -a searchEngine="bing" -a pages=5 -a downloadFolder=/path/to/download_folder/ -o output_filename.csv`
+`scrapy crawl SearchEngineScrapy -a searchQuery="Machine Learning" -a fileType="pdf" -a searchEngine="bing" -a pages=5 -a downloadFolder="/Users/neyazee/Documents/SearchEngineScrapy/downloads/" -o output_filename.csv`

-(output_filename will contain URLs that are of filetype: pdf and query: 'Machine Learning' and a downloads folder will be created that will have all the files downloaded.)
+(output_filename will contain URLs that are of filetype: pdf and query: 'Machine Learning' and all the files are downloaded to /Users/neyazee/Documents/SearchEngineScrapy/downloads/.)

 ### Parameters of the Crawler
 | Parameter       | Prefix  | Description                                  | Options                       | Required | Default |